danilmolkov/odyssey/documentation/configuration.md

 #### log\_supress\_auth\_allowed *yes|no*

-Remove event about allowed authentication to the log.
+Remove event about allowed authentication.
+Disabled by default.

 `log_supress_auth_allowed no`